Loading…

 Apollo is Speranza's traveling mechanic.
 He handles repairs and equipment-related services.
 Items in his trade category that fall outside your active build are worth bringing to him rather than carrying excess inventory back across multiple runs.

-Lance handles augments and medical supplies.
-Surplus medkits above what a session typically consumes and passive augments outside your current build go to Lance.
-His relationship level unlocks the stat modifiers that stack quietly across runs.
+Lance handles armor and medical supplies.
+Surplus medkits above what a session typically consumes and spare armor pieces outside your current build go to Lance.
+His relationship level unlocks better survivability gear that keeps you alive longer per run.

-Shani doesn't buy general loot — she sells.
+Shani doesn't buy general loot: she sells.
 She's the vendor for Hatch Keys, binoculars, and reconnaissance tools.
 The ARC Raiders beginner guide covers why Hatch Keys are worth the purchase: silent extraction with no alert radius is worth the resource cost every time you're carrying anything you'd rather not lose.
+For the full picture of how all five vendor tracks scale, what actions generate the most relationship XP, and how credits move through the economy, the ARC Raiders currency and progression guide covers the complete progression system.

 | Item | Condition | Action |